Bruces1998/digital_marketing_simulator_flask_and_angular/README.md

 outreach, and overall success.
 It’s hard to overstate the importance of marketing.
 Every type of business can benefit from the increased sales and heightened brand awareness that a great marketing campaign can offer.
-The proposed Digital Marketing Simulator helps businesses quickly model & simulate the workflow and ROI of any sales or marketing funnel before making any major marketing decisions.
+The proposed `Digital Marketing Simulator` helps businesses quickly model & simulate the workflow and ROI of any sales or marketing funnel before making any major marketing decisions.
 This tool aims to help businesses devise and test marketing strategies which in turn saves time & money.
+## System Design

 ### The canvas where you can design your workflows
 ![Image](/project_images/5.PNG)